TikTok Cucumber Salad

 • 3 tbsp diced green onions

-Step 1: Prepare the Cucumbers
+Step 1: Slice and Salt Cucumbers

 • 5 mini cucumbers (or 2 to 3 regular cucumbers, about 4 cups sliced)